camunda/camunda-docs-manual/content/update/minor/79-to-710/jboss.md

 The following steps are required to update the Camunda REST API on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
-2. Download the REST API web application archive from our [Maven Nexus Server][engine-rest].
+2. Download the REST API web application archive from our [Artifact Repository][engine-rest].
 Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-$CLASSIFIER.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.